bitrise-io/devcenter/_articles/en/builds/bitrise-yml-online.md

 ---
 The `bitrise.yml` file is the heart of your Bitrise setup: [it stores your build configuration, right down to Step input values, the trigger map, and stack information](/bitrise-cli/basics-of-bitrise-yml/#bitriseyml-configuration).
 When you edit your Workflows on the graphical UI of our Workflow Editor, you actually modify the `bitrise.yml` file.

+{% include message_box.html type="warning" title="Changing the stack type in the bitrise.yml file" content="Currently, you can't set the default stack type for an app's builds directly in the `bitrise.yml` file of the app.
+You can only set it on the **Stacks** tab of the Workflow Editor."%}

 {% include message_box.html type="warning" title=".yml size limitations" content="Please note that the total, combined size of the `bitrise.yml` and the  `bitrise.secrets.yml` file cannot exceed 200KB."%}

 There are two ways to manage the `bitrise.yml` file of your app: